 While the BBC is somewhat restricted in terms of the exhibits and trade stands they can feature in their Chelsea TV coverage, we were still very happy to let them film their opening scene for Episode 8 on our treehouse!

 Sophie Rayworth looked wonderful in a navy and white patterned dress and Joe Swift was as dapper as ever.
-Our MD Andy was hidden away up on the deck, waiting for the signal to lower the basket!
+Our MD, Andy, was hidden away up on the deck, waiting for the signal to lower the basket and pulley, full of champagne!
 You can catch the scene on our highlighted Instagram story, or watch the episode on the BBC iPlayer.

 4. When Architectural Plants helped us win 5 Gold Stars